kcenon/thread_system/docs/faq.md

 ## General Questions

 ### Q: What is Thread System?
 **A:** Thread System is a C++20 library that provides a comprehensive framework for writing concurrent applications.
-It includes components for thread management, thread pools, priority-based scheduling, and concurrent logging.
+It includes components for thread management, thread pools, type-based scheduling, and concurrent logging.

 ### Q: What C++ standard does Thread System require?
 **A:** Thread System is designed for C++20, but includes fallbacks for compilers with partial C++20 support.
 It can detect and adapt to the availability of features like `std::format`, `std::jthread`, and `std::chrono::current_zone`.